jhannes/certificate-fun/SCRIPT.md

 ## Host name validation

 1. Looking further down in `pkidemo.properties`, we find `ca.https.address`.
-You won't have so much use of a server running only on localhost, so change it to `ca.https.address=javazone.ssldemo.local:8443`
+You won't have so much use of a server running only on localhost, so change it to `ca.https.address=ca.boosterconf.local:11443`
-2. If you go to https://localhost:8443 you will now get a warning from the browser that the hostname doesn't match the certificate
+2. If you go to https://localhost:11443 you will now get a warning from the browser that the hostname doesn't match the certificate
-3. If you go to https://javazone.ssldemo.local:8443 you probably will not get any luck.
+3. If you go to https://ca.boosterconf.local:11443/ you probably will not get any luck.
 But update your hosts-file (`C:\Windows\System32\drivers\etc\hosts` on Windows) and you will work better
-4. If you examine the certificate, you will see that the name java.ssldemo.local occurs both in the CN (common name) and as an extended certificate attribute
+4. If you examine the certificate, you will see that the name ca.boosterconf.local occurs both in the CN (common name) and as an extended certificate attribute

+**Quiz:** In what extended certificate attribute does the hostname occur?
+What is the difference between this as the CN attribute?

 ## Creating a new server

 1. When I start `HttpsDemoServer`, this server currently doesn't have a host certificate.
-It will start on http://localhost:10080, though
+It will start on http://localhost:8080, though
-2. I can update `https.address=server.local:10443`.
+2. I can update `https.address=app.boosterconf.local:8443`.
 Since it doesn't have a certificate, the server is still not starting https.
-But it generates a .key with the private key and a .csr-file with the certification request.
+But it will try to create .key with the private key and a .csr-file with the certification request.
+3. Specify `https.key=certs/server/server.key` in `pkdemo.properties` so it can be generated
-3. Upload the .csr file to https://javazone.ssldemo.local:8443 to generate a certificate, which should be placed according to the configuration in `pkidemo.properties`
+4. Upload the .csr file to https://ca.boosterconf.local:11443/ to generate a certificate, which should be placed according to the configuration `https.certificate=` in `pkidemo.properties`
-4. The server will now start the https-port and you can access it at https://server.local:10443
+5. The server will now start the https-port and you can access it at https://app.boosterconf.local:11443

 ## Browser client validation